hossein-ahmadi/STORM/README.md

 ## Benchmarks
 STORM is fast in Insert, Update, Delete and also running queries.
 This benchmark is based on:

+*Lazy load feature is not enabled for EF Core
+*Lazy load enabled for STORM_Query and STORM_Query_NoTrakc

 1. Insert 5000 records
 2. Update 10000 records
 3. Delete 1000 records